pywbem/pywbem/docs/appendix.rst

 This error indicates that OpenSSL and the WBEM server do not agree about which SSL/TLS protocol level to use.

+In pywbem version 1.7.0 the urllib3 configuration version limit was modified to allow urllib3 versions >= 2.0.
+These versions of urllib3 limit the minimum TLS version to 1.2 (i.e OpenSSL version >= 1.1.1).
+If the version of OpenSSL is less than 1.1.1, this SSLError will occur with the initial request to the WBEM Server.
+Urllib3 version <= 2.0 also limits the SSL library implementations to just OpenSSL and possibly LibreSSL.

 This can also happened after an upgrade of the client OS to Debian buster using Python 3.7, with OpenSSL 1.1.1d.
 Debian buster includes OpenSSL 1.1.1d and